 Blog Founder: Dan Hogan of Science Daily

-SAHMSA is a government-based agency that leads public health efforts to promote advancement in behavioral health.
-It is part of the U.S. Department of Health and Human Services that also works to educate and empower those living with substance abuse and mental illness in American communities.
+SAMHSA is a government-based agency that leads public health efforts to promote advancement in behavioural health.
+The US Department of Health and Human Services also works to educate and empower those living with substance abuse and mental illness in American communities.

 Blog Founder: Substance Abuse and Mental Health Services Administration (SAMHSA)

-The National Alliance on Mental Illness is the largest grassroots mental health organization in the United States and their blogs are here to help.
+The National Alliance on Mental Illness is the largest grassroots mental health organisation in the United States, and its blogs are here to help.
 They run a blog that goes in-depth about mental health and the use of social media.
 Topics such as maintaining healthy friendships with mental illness and growing up without mental health support.

 NAMI blogs are an excellent resource for people who are interested in learning more about mental health.

 David is a clinical psychologist and mental health advocate with actual experience working in psychiatric hospitals, mental health centres, and federal prisons.
 His blogs focus on mental health, wellness, and recovery from mental illness and addiction.
 Each article is scientific-based information and at the same time offers hope and encouragement to persons in recovery.